Runcorn

 Runcorn performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational attainment in Runcorn exceeds broader benchmarks significantly.
-As of the latest data, 37.1% of residents aged 15+ hold university qualifications, compared to 25.7% in Queensland and 30.4% nationally.
-Bachelor degrees are most common at 24.1%, followed by postgraduate qualifications (10.8%) and graduate diplomas (2.2%).
-Vocational credentials are also prominent, with 29.0% of residents aged 15+ holding them – advanced diplomas account for 12.6% and certificates for 16.4%.
+Educational attainment in Runcorn is significantly higher than broader benchmarks.
+37.1% of residents aged 15+ hold university qualifications, compared to 25.7% in Queensland and 30.4% nationwide.
+Bachelor degrees are the most common at 24.1%, followed by postgraduate qualifications (10.8%) and graduate diplomas (2.2%).
+Vocational credentials are also prominent, with 29.0% of residents aged 15+ holding them - advanced diplomas account for 12.6% and certificates for 16.4%.

-Educational participation is notably high in the area, with 32.1% of residents currently enrolled in formal education.
+Educational participation is high, with 32.1% of residents currently enrolled in formal education.
 This includes 9.4% in primary education, 7.2% in tertiary education, and 6.4% pursuing secondary education.

 Frequently Asked Questions - Education